kapetacom/codegen-target-react-ts/README.md

 Use `npm run start:dev` to start the frontend in dev mode - which includes hot-reloading.

 ### Mocking
-Generated methods and adds the MSW mocking library to make it easy to mock REST APIs when developing.
+Generates mock methods and adds the MSW mocking library to make it easy to mock REST APIs when developing.

 ### Prettier
 Adds prettier support - format your code using `npm run format`.